-Proponents have put language in some state laws that require employers to demonstrate impairment,46 rather than the presence of marijuana in one's system, before taking action against the employee.
+Proponents have put language in some state laws that require employers to demonstrate impairment, rather than the presence of marijuana in one's system, before taking action against the employee.
 Again, with no scientifically acceptable test available to determine when an employee is impaired by marijuana and no agreement on what level of THC in the blood denotes impairment, proponents are opening another battle in their war against drug testing, this one, at least at present, unwinnable from the employers' perspective.

-Commenting on proponents' call for impairment as a deciding factor rather than a positive test, Robert DuPont, MD, says, "A positive workplace drug test for marijuana-whether as a pre-employment, for-cause, or random test-that identifies Carboxy-THC means that there is THC in the brain of the donor of that sample and is therefore a significant concern for the employer and for other employees."47
+Commenting on proponents' call for impairment as a deciding factor rather than a positive test, Robert DuPont, MD, says, "A positive workplace drug test for marijuana-whether as a pre-employment, for-cause, or random test-that identifies Carboxy-THC means that there is THC in the brain of the donor of that sample and is therefore a significant concern for the employer and for other employees."

-Challenges to drug-free workplace programs, if successful, will endanger all kinds of workers, thinkers as well as doers, who must be clearheaded on the job to avoid accidents or mistakes that can hurt fellow workers and the general public.
+Challenges to drug-free workplace programs, if successful, will endanger all kinds of workers, thinkers as well as doers, who must be clearheaded on the job to avoid accidents or mistakes that can

+Advocates claim that once medical marijuana is legal in a state, employees should be able to use it daily, even on the job. hurt fellow workers and the general public.
 Construction industry workers, heavy equipment operators, utility company linemen and linewomen, nuclear power plant workers, security industry employees, accountants, stockbrokers, and a host of others face elevated risks to safety from fellow marijuana-impaired employees.